EpfeiferNutri/PrediRes/README.md

 **`Table S7`: Relative abundance of microbial species**
 * id_mgs - as in Table S5
-* relative_abundance - computed with METEOR and is based on most frequent signatur genes
+* relative_abundance - computed with METEOR.
+Relative abundance was computed on the mean of the most frequent signature genes
 * Donor - Donor_ID
 * Sampling_day - Time point (day) of the sample